SkygearIO/features/features/202-session-management/design.md

 ## API Key per Client

-Each app can support multiple clients, such as web app and mobile app.
-It is common that web app uses cookies, while mobile app uses Authorization header.
+Each app can support multiple clients, such as web client and mobile client.
+It is common that web client uses cookies, while mobile client uses Authorization header.

 Developer can create a API key for each client.
 Each API key identifies a specific client, and different attributes can be configured for the client:
 - Name
 - Enabled status
 - Session token transport (cookie / `Authorization` header)

+Session token transport must be specified at client creation.
+It cannot be changed after creation.

 # Appendix